 Application & Admission

-For admission to the programme you can apply to either IHE Delft or AIT.
+For admission to this programme you may apply to either IHE Delft or AIT.
 For IHE Delft please complete the online application form.
 For AIT you can download the application form from AIT's website, and submit the completed form with required documents.
 Alternatively, you can also submit your application online from the same website.
 Please mention clearly which programme you are applying for.

 The application deadline for the programme is 1 July of the year in which it starts.
 Take into account that, in case you wish to apply for financial assistance, the fellowship application deadline is usually much earlier.